canonical/sqlair/README.md

 SELECT &Person.* FROM person WHERE manager_col = $Manager.name
 ```
 This tells SQLair to substitute `&Person.*` for all columns mentioned in the `db` tags of the struct `Person` and pass the `Name` field of the struct `Manager` as an argument.

+SQLair does not parse the full query, only the input/output expressions.
+It does this by ignoring any text that do not start with a `$` or `&` or does not match the form of a SQLair expression.

 ### Input Expressions
 Input expressions are limited to the form `$Type.col_name`.
 In the case of the `Person` struct above, we could write: